Low Waste Directory

 Low Waste Shopping Tips

-Only buy what you need - excess food can lead to excess waste
+Only buy what you need - excess purchasing can lead to excess waste.

 Remember your reusables - don’t forget to bring your reusable bags and containers (cleaned and dry) to avoid unnecessary single-use plastics.
 Many of the stores in our directory offer deposit programs on refillable containers if you forget to bring your own.

 Weigh your containers - when shopping in bulk, don’t forget to weigh your containers before filling them.
-If you’re not sure how, just ask!
+If you’re not sure how, ask a store employee!

 Do what’s best for you - avoid the pressure of feeling like you need to do waste reduction perfectly.
 Not every “zero waste swap” will work for you, and that’s okay.